Follow TV Tropes

 Films — Animation

-• The Bad Guys: Professor Marmalade is introduced as this.
-In contrast to the rough-natured predator species Bad Guys, Marmalade is an adorable, soft-spoken little guinea pig and also a beloved philanthropist.
+• The Bad Guys: In contrast to the rough-natured predator species Bad Guys, Professor Marmalade is an adorable, soft-spoken little guinea pig and also a beloved philanthropist.
 Subverted; he's revealed to be Evil All Along and far worse than the Bad Guys ever were, willing to steal from children's charities and attempt murder.

 • Inverted in A Bug's Life.
 The protagonists are omnivorous ants (though they're only shown eating plants), and their allies include predators such as a mantis, a ladybug, and a spider.
 The villains, by contrast, are herbivorous grasshoppers.

-• Another dinosaur example is the movie Dinosaur.
-The main characters are all herbivores, and even the mean herbivore rivals are only trying to accomplish the greater good.
+• In Dinosaur, the main characters are all herbivores, and even the mean herbivore rivals are only trying to accomplish the greater good.

 Films — Live-Action

-• A subversion occurs with Godzilla Junior.
-Though he is shown eating leaves in Godzilla vs. Mechagodzilla II, his species is actually carnivorous.
+• Though Godzilla Junior is shown eating leaves in Godzilla vs. Mechagodzilla II, his species is actually carnivorous.
 Though, compared to his more aggressive father, he is quite friendly.

 • Jurassic Park: